yuktabagdi/Web-Selections-2020/README.md

 For the next round of the selection process, you are required to complete (atleast) 3 of the following tasks:

-1. Cloning of the Instagram/Facebook Profile Webpage (Desktop Version) using HTML and CSS [Front-end frameworks of personal preference can be used]
+1. Cloning of the Instagram/Facebook Profile Webpage (Desktop Version) using HTML and CSS
 2. General Programming skills I: Write a program to input a string, and confirm if it is a Palindrome or Not
 3. General Programming skills II: You are going to travel to another city that is located 𝑑 miles away from your home city.
 Your car can travel at most 𝑚 miles on a full tank and you start with a full tank.
 Along your way, there are gas stations at distances x1, x2, x3...xn from your home city.
 Write a program to input ascending numbers representing location of the gas stations and print out, what is the minimum number of refills needed?
 4. Document Object Model: Create a Webpage with a form, taking any two fields (say a movie and it's IMDB rating), and a Table below it, with these two as fields.
 On clicking the submit button, your Javascript program should edit the inner HTML of the row elements, to be those submitted values.